marigold-dev/training-nft-1/README.md

 > Note : On `Mac` :green_apple:, `sed` does not work as Unix, change the start script on package.json to
 > `   "start": "if test -f .env; then sed -i '' \"s/\\(REACT_APP_CONTRACT_ADDRESS *= *\\).*/\\1$(jq -r 'last(.tasks[]).output[0].address' ../.taq/testing-state.json)/\" .env ; else jq -r '\"REACT_APP_CONTRACT_ADDRESS=\" + last(.tasks[]).output[0].address' ../.taq/testing-state.json > .env ; fi && react-app-rewired start",`

-You have website ready !
-You have :
+Website is ready!
+You have:

-- automatic pull from taqueria last deployed contract address at each start
+- automatic pull from `taqueria` last deployed contract address at each start
 - login/logout
 - the general layout / navigation

-If you try to connect, then you are redirected `/` path that is also the wine catalogue.
+If you try to connect you are redirected to `/` path that is also the wine catalog.

-There is no bottle collections yet, so we need to create the mint page
+There is no bottle collections yet, so we need to create the mint page.

 ## Mint Page